MattoRocks/TokenScope/README.md

 # TokenScope
-A tool to investigate the metadata and history of non-fungible Ethereum tokens.
+TokenScope is a tool to investigate the metadata and history of non-fungible Ethereum tokens.
+Currently, it exists as an HTML site.

-The HTML page versions v0.xx use Opensea API.
-If you use content from that project, make sure to update / remove the API_Key.
+In addition to the custom javascript I coded, production environments would require:

+Javascript packages: JQuery, zero-md, DOMPurify; and an Opensea.io API (they're free, you just have to ask through their API documentation page.).

-## Future plan includes using web3 to allow a user to investigate tokens they own.
+## Future plans include using web3 to allow a user to investigate tokens they own.